-Shahram Anver (from Singapore, Singapore) started DataCue about 5 years ago.
+Shahram Anver (from Singapore, Singapore) started DataCue almost 6 years ago.

 Hi everyone!
 I'm Shahram Anver and I am the co-founder of DataCue.
 We help eCommerce entrepreneurs sell more and improve conversion with an easy-to-use personalization platform.
 Unlike other personalization and upsell solutions, we change the entire experience, meaning we show each visitor relevant banners, notifications, and product recommendations.

 We make $3.5K in monthly revenue and have been growing at 40% m/m after the company was founded 18 months ago.
 We've raised $150K in equity-free grant so far.
 We invest everything back into the business.
 Our goal for 2020 is to be profitable so we are focusing on growth and marketing at the moment.

 5. Really Simple Store ($1.2K/year)

 Drew Thomas (from Austin, Texas, USA) started Really Simple Store over 4 years ago.

 I’m Drew Thomas, and I made Really Simple Store.
 I’m still making it.
 Really Simple Store is the ecommerce platform for people who “simply have something to sell,” and it takes less than ten minutes from signup to live selling.